AthenZ/k8s-athenz-istio-auth/README.md

 onboard the service onto the Istio cluster rbac config which will turn on authorization for the application.

-Warning: Please define the RBAC in Athenz before doing the onboarded or else the service will start returning 403 forbidden.
+**Warning**: Please define the RBAC in Athenz before doing the onboarded or else the service will start returning 403 forbidden.

 ### Controller Design